isaiahnields/BusinessClassifier/README.md

 #### Yelp API Key

 The Yelp API Key widget allows a user to enter a Yelp API key.
-This api key allows the scraper to access the functionality of GeoNames.
+This API key allows the scraper to access the functionality of GeoNames.
 [Learn more](http://www.geonames.org/login).